madelainedalangin/EspeonBot/README.md

 The bot is hosted on PebbleHost and runs 24/7.
 If you want to run your own copy instead, follow the self-hosting instructions below.

 ## Self-hosting
+Self-hosting gives you your own database.
+Your data stays completely separate from anyone else running the bot.

 ### 1. Create the bot on Discord
 - Go to https://discord.com/developers/applications